WALGREENS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead P...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, July 30, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 10, 2024 to file lead plaintiff applications in a securities class action lawsuit against Walgreens Boots Alliance, Inc. (NasdaqGS: WBA), if they purchased the Company's securities between October 12, 2023 to June 26, 2024, inclusive (the“Class Period”).
+Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 10, 2024 to file lead plaintiff applications in a securities class action lawsuit against Walgreens Boots Alliance, Inc. (NasdaqGS: WBA), if they purchased the Company's securities between October 12, 2023 to June 26, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Northern District of Illinois.

 What You May Do